How do I register?

 When will the race start?

-7:00 AM- Marathon, International Half-Marathon Run/Walk and 5-Person Relay
+7:00 AM – Marathon, International Half-Marathon Run/Walk and Marathon Relay

 NOTE: No participants will be allowed to start after the last wave crosses the Start Line.

-This year’s courses are the same as last year (although events out of our control – such as construction – could force us to change the course to accommodate).
-Click here for course maps.
-For up-to-date information on possible course changes, follow us on Facebook and Twitter.
+The 2016 courses for the Marathon, Half-Marathons, Disabilities Division and Marathon Relay should relatively remain the same as last year (although events out of our control – such as construction – could force us to change the course to accommodate).
+The 5K and Kids Fun Run will still start and finish near the Detroit Riverfront as last year.
+For up-to-date information on the 2015 course maps and our start/finish line announcement, follow us on Facebook and Twitter throughout early 2016.

 How long do I have to finish the race?